 Boredom & Neglect

 Neglect can be unintentional, if a dog owner does not understand the important needs of their pet.
-Boredom is often the cause of barking; many owners falsely assume that a dog leads a simple life and does not need stimulation and socialization like humans do.
+Boredom is often the cause of barking and whining problems; many owners falsely assume that a dog leads a simple life and does not need stimulation and socialization like humans do.
 Most often these 2 elements will combine.
 However a dog will feel neglected or bored if:

 He is left alone for long periods of time